caseyg/awesome/TOPICS.md

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-## claude

-*   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode

-*   [brianlovin/agent-config](https://github.com/brianlovin/agent-config) - My coding agent config

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
-Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

-*   [pr-pm/prpm](https://github.com/pr-pm/prpm) - The universal registry for AI coding tools

-*   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from ChatGPT (GPT-5.4, GPT-5.3, Codex), Claude (Opus 4.6, Sonnet 4.6, Claude Code), Gemini (3.1 Pro, 3 Flash, CLI), Grok (4.2, 4), Perplexity, and more.
-Updated regularly.

-*   [lout33/symbiotic-ai](https://github.com/lout33/symbiotic-ai) - A symbiotic AI agent that remembers everything, challenges you, and extends your cognition.

-*   [instavm/open-skills](https://github.com/instavm/open-skills) - OpenSkills: Run Claude Skills Locally using any LLM

-*   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.

-*   [travisvn/awesome-claude-skills](https://github.com/travisvn/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows — particularly Claude Code

-*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management skill system for Agents that uses GitHub Issues and Git worktrees for parallel agent execution.

-*   [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1

-*   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
-Build, ship, and iterate faster with the most popular open source coding agent. #1 coding agent on OpenRouter.
-1.5M+ Kilo Coders.
-25T+ tokens processed

-*   [danny-avila/LibreChat](https://github.com/danny-avila/LibreChat) - Enhanced ChatGPT Clone: Features Agents, MCP, DeepSeek, Anthropic, AWS, OpenAI, Responses API, Azure, Groq, o1, GPT-5, Mistral, OpenRouter, Vertex AI, Gemini, Artifacts, AI model switching, message search, Code Interpreter, langchain, DALL-E-3, OpenAPI Actions, Functions, Secure Multi-User Auth, Presets, open-source for self-hosting.
-Active.

-*   [Toolbase-AI/toolbase](https://github.com/Toolbase-AI/toolbase) - A desktop application that adds powerful tools to Claude and AI platforms

-*   [tadata-org/fastapi\_mcp](https://github.com/tadata-org/fastapi_mcp) - Expose your FastAPI endpoints as Model Context Protocol (MCP) tools, with Auth!

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-## claude-code

-*   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [asheshgoplani/agent-deck](https://github.com/asheshgoplani/agent-deck) - Terminal session manager for AI coding agents.
-One TUI for Claude, Gemini, OpenCode, Codex, and more.

-*   [ruvnet/ruflo](https://github.com/ruvnet/ruflo) - 🌊 The leading agent orchestration platform for Claude.
-Deploy intelligent multi-agent swarms, coordinate autonomous workflows, and build conversational AI systems.
-Features    enterprise-grade architecture, distributed swarm intelligence, RAG integration, and native Claude Code / Codex Integration

-*   [mikaelj/fuska](https://github.com/mikaelj/fuska) - AI project management for solo agentic development.
-Persistent memory, expert plan validation, automated code review, and structured workflows —   powered by a knowledge graph.
-Works with OpenCode and Claude Code.

-*   [gsd-build/get-shit-done](https://github.com/gsd-build/get-shit-done) - A light-weight and powerful meta-prompting, context engineering and spec-driven development system for Claude Code by TÂCHES.

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode

-*   [gmickel/outlookctl](https://github.com/gmickel/outlookctl) - Local CLI for automating Classic Outlook on Windows via COM.
-Includes a Claude Code/Codex Skill for AI-assisted email management with safety guardrails.

-*   [pr-pm/prpm](https://github.com/pr-pm/prpm) - The universal registry for AI coding tools

-*   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from ChatGPT (GPT-5.4, GPT-5.3, Codex), Claude (Opus 4.6, Sonnet 4.6, Claude Code), Gemini (3.1 Pro, 3 Flash, CLI), Grok (4.2, 4), Perplexity, and more.
-Updated regularly.

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

-*   [lout33/symbiotic-ai](https://github.com/lout33/symbiotic-ai) - A symbiotic AI agent that remembers everything, challenges you, and extends your cognition.

-*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

-*   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.

-*   [gastownhall/beads](https://github.com/gastownhall/beads) - Beads - A memory upgrade for your coding agent

-*   [travisvn/awesome-claude-skills](https://github.com/travisvn/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows — particularly Claude Code

-*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management skill system for Agents that uses GitHub Issues and Git worktrees for parallel agent execution.

-*   [leochiu-a/universal-agents](https://github.com/leochiu-a/universal-agents) - The Lightest Shared Standard for AI Agents

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

-*   [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1

 ## clawdbot

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you